Westmont, Illinois: Economy

 According to the 2021 Comprehensive Financial Report, the top employers in Westmont are:

 The town officially opened a 94 unit luxury residential apartment building dubbed Quincy Station in 2022, a transit-oriented and pet-friendly development.
 Part of a larger effort towards revitalizing the Central Business District in Westmont.

 Transportation

-Westmont has a Metra station on Metra's BNSF Railway Line, which provides daily rail service between Aurora, Illinois and Chicago's Union Station.
-U.S. Route 34, Interstate 88 located north of the Village, Interstate 55 to the South, Interstate 294 to the East and Interstate 355 to the West provide access to the rest of the Chicago Region.
+Westmont has a Metra station on Metra's BNSF Line, which provides daily rail service between Aurora, Illinois and Chicago's Union Station.
+U.S. Route 34, Interstate 88 located north of the Village, Interstate 55 to the South, Interstate 294 to the East and Interstate 355 to the West provide road access to the Chicago Region.

+Pace provides bus service on Route 715 connecting Westmont to Glen Ellyn and other destinations.